marcosbermejo/itunesapi/README.md

 ## Usage of DTO

-I think it is a best practice to use Data Transfer Objects to make the communication between the backend and the frontend more escalable.
+It is highly recommended to use Data Transfer Objects to make the communication between the backend and the frontend more scalable.

 In this exercice I have decided to use a DTO with 2 parameters: